WhySooooFurious/The-Mac-Repo/README.md

 - **Resolution:**
 - **Settings:** Low
 - **Method:** Crossover (DXVK & D3DMetal), Cracked & Epic Games
 - **Notes:** FPS can shoot up to 120 in some areas while it can go down to 60-80 in city areas.
 You can install GTA-V Resized using OpenIV and get rid of stutters and gain more stability, keep in mind you can't go online if you do this.
 Online is ok since M-Sync was added which was a life saver.
 Online is around 40-50 fps which can go down depending where you're at.
 When you're near other players fps drops as well.
+With D3DMetal, V-Sync doesn't work whether turned on or off in game settings.
+Cracked works a bit better imo.
 ```